-Crooked teeth allow more space for bacteria to grow as the gums don't fit securely around the teeth.
-They are also harder to properly clean, as a toothbrush or floss cannot always reach every nook in a crooked mouth.
+Crooked teeth have more space around them for bacteria to grow and the gums don't fit as securely around the teeth.
+They are also harder to properly clean, because a toothbrush or floss cannot always reach every area.
 Those with crooked teeth are more likely to develop cavities, gum disease, and bad breath.

-Crooked teeth cause unnecessary tooth wear.
-If any teeth protrude, they will rub against other teeth and cause stress and wear for themselves and the teeth opposite.
+Crooked teeth can cause excessive tooth wear.
+If teeth don’t mesh smoothly, they will rub abrasively against other teeth and cause stress and wear not only for themselves but also for the teeth opposite.
 This can even lead to fractures, as these teeth endure more than their share of pressure from biting.

-Straight, well-formed teeth are best at withstanding impacts and injuries.
-Misaligned teeth are more likely to be damaged in an accident.
+Well-formed teeth that are upright are best at withstanding chewing forces.
+Misaligned teeth that protrude are more likely to be damaged in an accident.
 This can even lead to tooth loss, which in turn causes jaw deterioration and limitations in diet and nutrition.

-Cosmetic bonding is a quick treatment that can help fix mildly crooked, discolored, decayed, or chipped teeth.
-In dental bonding, a tooth-colored resin is applied to the tooth and sculpted into a new shape.
-A UV light then hardens the material.
-Patients do not normally need anesthesia or other preparation before the procedure.
-It is known as the easiest and least expensive cosmetic dental procedure, and can be completed in one visit to our office.
-However, it is important to note that dental bonding can only fix teeth that are slightly out of alignment, and is not the best option for severely crooked teeth.
+Cosmetic bonding is a treatment that can help fix mildly crooked, discolored, decayed, or chipped teeth.
+In dental bonding, a tooth-colored resin is applied to the tooth and sculpted into a new correcting shape..
+Patients often do not need anesthesia or other preparation before the procedure.
+It is can usually be completed in one visit to our office.
+Dr. White will advise you as to whether this is the best solution for you.

-Don't hesitate to contact Dr. White's office today to schedule a consultaion to correct your crooked teeth.
+Don't hesitate to contact Dr. White's office today to schedule a consultation to correct your crooked teeth.